oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 	</copy>
 	```

-	You use the zeppelin-context `z.show` method to display R objects and proxy object content.
+	You use the zeppelin-context `z.show` function to display R objects and proxy object content.
 By using `z.show`, users can also work with the native Zeppelin visualization options.
 Here, you display the first few rows of IRIS\_TMP using `z.show`.

 	![First few rows of IRIS_TMP are displayed.](images/rows-iris-temp.png)